isomerpages/nrf-corp/_programmes/Corporate Laboratories in Universities and Research Institutes.md

 #### Keppel-NUS Corporate Laboratory ####

-The S$75 million Keppel-NUS Corporate Laboratory taps the practical expertise of KOMtech (the R&D subsidiary of Keppel Offshore & Marine) as well as faculty, key laboratories and computational facilities of National University of Singapore, to forge a strong partnership for innovation.
+The S$75 million Keppel-NUS Corporate Laboratory taps the practical expertise of KOMtech (the R&amp;D subsidiary of Keppel Offshore &amp; Marine) as well as faculty, key laboratories and computational facilities of National University of Singapore, to forge a strong partnership for innovation.

 [Read the press release here](https://go.gov.sg/corp-lab-keppel).